BayesianEcon/MSLSMediaBiasR/README.md

 The MCMC function runs a Metropolis-withing-Gibbs Algorithm to draw the Markov Chains of the parameters of a Markov Switching Latent Space Network Model.

+To install the package in R:

+library(devtools)
+install_github("BayesianEcon/MSLSMediaBiasR")

 INPUT

 The MCMC function expects the use of the columns of 3 data frames as main input: "EL_x", "EL_princ", "DBplane".